ninascarpelli/ninascarpelli.github.io/MotifAnalysisComplete.md

 # Motif Analysis for Ecoacoustics

 The analysis developed here were motivated by the need of having a way to analyse multiple acoustic indices statistically.
 Currently, we have great visualisation tools but the step between those and the actual stats for ecological assessment was missing.
-The analysis showing here was accepted for publication and I will update the DOI and information on the paper as soon as I have them.
+The analysis showing here is published at [Frontiers in Ecology and Evolution](doi: 10.3389/fevo.2021.738537).

 This code runs the motif analysis up to wavelet transformation with images and a way to check files for labelling the motifs.
 It also gives the samples to be labelled (30% of dataset).
-The second step is the file named 2_....
-(Haven't done this yet whoops) and it performs the random forest classification.
+The second step is the file named [2_ClassificationModelComplete.R](ninascarpelli.github.io/2_ClassificationModelComplete.R) and it is the script for performing the random forest classification.
 The second step should be run after at least 10% of motifs is labelled - ideally 30%.

+For this to run smoothly you'll need to have the Acoustic Indices results in a certain folder structure - this is to be organised and make sure results are not mixed up and that you know for sure where those fildes come from.
+First, I call site the general geographic area that I am sampling - a nation park, a property, etc. Location is the exact point of my sensor - or the sensor itself (1, 2, 3, River1, River2, paddock, forest, whatever you called your sensors).
+So, in the example here my Acoustic Indices are in a folder structure like this: "AIndices/64/253", being 64 the site "name" and 253 the recorder "name".
+So if you are sampling a National Park called "Pretty Forest" with 3 recorders named "1", "2", "3", you should have a folder structure like: "AIndices/PrettyForest/1", "AIndices/PrettyForest/2", "AIndices/PrettyForest/3".
+Now, "AIndices" need to be called that (or changed along the code) but everything else should be however you called your sites and locations.
+The other thing is that I use AnalysisPrograms.exe (AP) to calculate Acoustic Indices so the file structure is following the results from AP.
+If you use another program, I'm not sure how you would have to change the code for it.
+If you need help to adapt the code in any form contact me and I am happy to help :)

+The motif search algorithm is from [Gao & Lin](arXiv:1802.04883v1) and you'll need to download the files for running the algorithm from their repository and put it in the folder **2_MonthlyAI** that will be created automatically once you start running the code - the folder cretion step.
+In hindsight that was not a very smart decision because then each time you run the analysis you'll have to copy and paste the algorithm to another folder.
+I'll ~eventually~ (next time I run the analysis for real) change that and put the algorithm in its own folder and just call it but for the time being, it will stay like this - sorry.

 **If you're just after the script, you can find it [here](https://github.com/ninascarpelli/ninascarpelli.github.io/blob/a64347a74d83f3024efc019a2058b42346586737/1_MotifAnalysisComplete.R)**